predis/predis/README.md

 ```

 For a more in-depth insight on how to create new connection backends you can look at the actual
-implementation of the classes contained in `Predis\Connection` namespace.
+implementation of the classes contained in the `Predis\Connection` namespace.

 ### Defining and registering new commands on the client at runtime ###